 So you’ve completed the first part of your chore: you’ve separated and organized your laundry.
 Thus you start to check those tasks off your chore list.
 Then you notice that nauseating stench.
-And you realize that the funky smell coming from your laundry room is coming from your washing machine.
+And you realize that the funky smell emanating from your laundry room is coming from your washing machine.
+Uh-oh.
 That’s not good news.
 Luckily, getting your washer back in top shape isn’t too difficult with the right hacks.
 If you’ve had the misfortune of opening your washer only to think, “My washing machine stinks,” you’re not alone.
 Here’s how to get rid of that gross washing machine smell for good.

 Any place subject to constant moisture and wetness is bound to develop a smell if you aren’t careful.
 Mold and mildew grow easily in damp areas with low light and where stagnant water can build up, as stated by the Centers for Disease Control and Prevention (CDC).

 Consumer Reports wrote, if you have a front-loader, using the wrong soaps can prevent the washer from rinsing your clothing and the drum clean, allowing a layer of soap scum to build up and become a breeding ground for bacteria.
 This buildup can also get under the door gasket and cause smells.